Halston Y. – Fort Valley, Georgia

 On March 11, 2016 I finally accepted I’ll never be in control nor I can do this on my own.
 I desperately needed God.
 I made the choice to submit my life to a year commitment at Waypoint Ministry.
 Through my walk here I gave my heart to Jesus Christ, my Lord and Savoir.
 By remaining obedient to Him, God fills up my empty void with the amazing power and love of the Holy Spirit.
 Through the Spirit my relationship with myself, family, and others continue to grow and mature.
 I no longer let fear and anger get the best of me.

-I decided to stay another year in the Servant Leader in Training program.
+I decided to stay another year in the Servant Leadership in Training (SLT) Program.
 This gives me a great opportunity to serve and help others who feel lost, hopeless, and completely helpless as I once felt.
 God has given me life so I may use it in giving back to the community.
 Through my journey, I am finding true love, joy, peace, and the fruits of the Spirit.
 I constantly make the decision to put my struggles in the past, the choices I make determine who I am today.
 I am not sure what the future has in store for me; However, by faith I know it is planned out better than I could ever imagine.
 I do know God’s calling me to share my testimony and encouraging others through the Gospel.

-David – Overland Park, Kansas
+David K. – Overland Park, Kansas

 My name is David.
 I am 27 years old and from Kansas.
 I originally came to Waypoint back in 2012 and completed the program as well as the SLT program, however, I was not in a good place.
 I didn’t deal with a lot of issues and misconceptions that I carried which only led me to go back out and use again.
 And it got so much worse than it had ever previously been.
 After about 2 and a half years I found myself at a new all-time low; sitting in jail with nothing and nowhere to go.